-- Identify a level of medical provision required (including equipment and personnel) in accordance with the relevant sections of the The Purple Guide (as amended from time to time) and found at: www.thepurpleguide.co.uk The HSE also have a section on their web pages about running events safely which can be found at: www.hse.gov.uk/event-safety/ See also the section on planning for incidents and emergencies.
-See Appendix 1 to show the level of cover being provided, as well as the vehicles and equipment to bu made available. - Provide an adequate service to meet the reasonably foreseeable needs of the event attendees and anyone else which may be directly affected during any site build or site breakdown - Provide competent and trained medical personnel to carry out the specific roles and responsibilities outlined in the medical risk assessment (as authorised and approved by the General Manager) - Liaise with local NHS Ambulance Service (if required) to ensure co-ordination of on-site and statutory medical provision - Ensure relevant personnel are familiar with the location of the nearest hospital with an Emergency Department - Manage the operational activities of event medical personnel throughout the event period - Ensure a suitable system is maintained for collation, handling and storage of medical incident records and patient contact information - Forward all details for reporting to the event safety advisor / event control as required under RIDDOR 1995 (accidents to members of the public) - Act under the direction of the Emergency Services in the event of a Major Incident or as requested by Event Organiser - Work in conjunction with the Event Emergency Plan - To identify the potential demands that could be placed upon the services by this event and to manage those demands accordingly.
-Possibilities include: - Sudden illness or accident involving participants on site - Sudden illness or accident involving General Public - Civil Disorder - A Major Incident situation - In line with the Major Incident Procedure, AMS is responsible for the: - Alerting and Liaison with other emergency services (to include Ambulance, Fire, Police, Mountain Rescue or Coastguard, as appropriate) - On site treatment and triage of casualties - Determination and notification of designated hospitals - Management and co-ordination of all AMS resources in conjunction with any other medical resource or provider's on site - Ensure that ALL personnel are up to date with mandatory training and are fully competent at their individual level.
+- Identify a level of medical provision required (including equipment and personnel) in accordance with the relevant sections of the The Purple Guide as found at: www.thepurpleguide.co.uk - Provide the event attendees and anyone else which may be directly affected during any site build or site breakdown phase with medical support as required. - Provide competent and trained medical personnel to carry out the specific roles and responsibilities outlined in the medical risk assessment (as authorised and approved by the General Manager), and manage the operational activities of all event medical personnel throughout the event period - Liaise with local NHS Ambulance Service, if required to ensure co-ordination of on-site and statutory medical provision - Ensure relevant personnel are familiar with the location of the nearest hospital with an Emergency Department (see page 13) - Ensure a suitable system is maintained for collation, handling and storage of medical incident records and patient contact information in accordance all the relevant sections of GDPR. - Forward all details for reporting to the event safety advisor/event control as required under RIDDOR 1995 (accidents to members of the public) - Act under the direction of the Emergency Services in the event of a Major Incident or as requested by Event Organiser - Work in conjunction with the Event Emergency Plan - Identify potential demands that could be placed upon its services by this event and to manage those demands accordingly.
+Possibilities might include: - Sudden illness or accident involving the general public or other participants on site - Civil Disorder - A Major Incident situation - In line with the Major Incident Procedure, be responsible for the: - Alerting and Liaison with other emergency services (to include Ambulance, Fire, Police, Mountain Rescue or Coastguard, as appropriate) - On site treatment and triage of casualties - Determination and notification of designated hospitals - Manage and co-ordinate of all AMS resources in conjunction with any other medical resource or provider's on site - Ensure that ALL personnel are up to date with mandatory training and are fully competent at their individual level.
+See page 14. - Provide medical cover where to any camp site, using specific medical staff only.
+These are not work daylight duty hours unless called upon for a major incident.
+See page 14. - Provide safeguarding arrangements for any vulnerable adult or child